 Objectives of Study

 Though Bangladesh has sustained positive economic growth but the country’s trade deficit has increased over the period.
-Such type of coexistence, the positive growth as well as the imbalance on trade, rase the questions regarding to the causal relationship and the economic mechanisms.
+Such type of coexistence, the positive growth as well as the imbalance on trade, raise the questions regarding to the causal relationship and the economic mechanisms.
 Although most of the study focus on the structure of the trade deficit of Bangladesh Economy but the empirical study to investigate the dynamics is little in this field.

+Add specific objectives before research questions and link them: Example

+Examine the short-run and long-run relationship between GDP and trade deficit in Bangladesh.

+Assess the stability of long-run causality and how the economy adjusts to short-run fluctuations.

-From the grievance basis of the statement of the research problems we must focus on some research questions below:
+Analyze the impact of exchange rate, inflation, capital formation, and labor force growth on Bangladesh’s GDP.From the grievance basis of the statement of the research problems we must focus on some research questions below:

 What are the dynamics of long-run and short-run relationship between GDP and trade deficit of Bangladesh?